-From commercial to residential, no other structurally insulated panels system offers a more do-it-yourself friendly process than RAY-CORE.
-With super lightweight panels and easy instructions, if you can pick up a hammer, then you can tackle the most difficult projects and use RAY-CORE SIPs.
-See the Do-It-Yourself Installation Guide.
+From residential to commercial, no other structurally insulated panels system offers a more do-it-yourself friendly process than RAY-CORE.
+With super lightweight panels, standard framing practices, and easy instructions, if you can frame a wall or roof, then you can tackle the most difficult projects and use RAY-CORE SIPs.
+See the Do It Yourself Installation Guide

 This video is for demonstration purposes only.
-Additional steps might be recommended to acheive best results.
+Additional steps might be recommended to achieve best results.

 As with any insulator (cellulose, fiberglass, polyurethane, and polystyrene a.k.a.
 EPS or XPS,) when the air temperature drops the R-Value increases.
 As the air temperature raises the R-Value decreases.

 It is important that when you see an R-Value you know at what temperature the product was tested.
 The apples to apples R-Value ASTM C518 standard comparison is 75°F. If you live in a colder climate, you may be more concerned with comparing the 50°F or even 20°F R-Value of the insulators you are considering as many products R-Values drastically decrease as the temperatures drop.
 RAY-CORE's high density closed cell polyurethane foam is the best performing insulator on the market for cold climates!
 Equally, it is a standout in hot climates as well!